rsense/rsense/README.md

 ## Installation
 RSense is installed via RubyGems.
 It works well installed via Bundler as that gives it access to your application's LOAD_PATH very easily, and ensures it's installed into the same Ruby as your other dependencies if you happen to be using a version management tool like `rbenv`.
-Otherwise, be sure to install it with the proper version of Ruby.
+Otherwise, be sure to install it with the proper version of Ruby (whichever ruby you are using for your project).

 Add this line to your application's Gemfile: